CF Akbou

-Club Football Akbou (نادي أقبو; Tamazight: ⵛⵍⵓⴱ ⴼⵓⵜⴱⴰⵍ ⴰⵇⵠⵓ), commonly referred to as CF Akbou is an Algerian women's professional football club based in Akbou, Béjaïa Province, Kabylia that currently plays in the Algerian Women's Championship, the top division in the Algerian female football league system.
+Club Football Akbou (نادي أقبو لكرة القدم; Tamazight: ⵛⵍⵓⴱ ⴼⵓⵜⴱⴰⵍ ⴰⵇⵠⵓ), commonly referred to as CF Akbou is an Algerian women's professional football club based in Akbou, Béjaïa Province, Kabylia that currently plays in the Algerian Women's Championship, the top division in the Algerian female football league system.

 In March 2023, The club was recognized by FIFA for its social and humanitarian action.

 History

 CF Akbou was founded on 8 March 2010 as a way of supporting women's causes.
 In an interview with FIFA, the president and founder, Omar Merabet, stated, "Initially, our aim wasn't to be among the top clubs in Algeria.
 We simply wanted to provide young girls in the city, starting from the age of six, an equal opportunity to engage in sports, just like boys.
 For instance, we have never imposed membership fees.
 The club ensures that all players, from the U-6 category to the senior team, have access to necessary equipment.

 In 2013, after playing three seasons, the club was promoted to the Super Division Féminine.
 Two years later, the club reached the semi-finals of the Algerian Women's Cup for the first time in two consecutive years, namely 2016 and 2017.

 In the 2022–23 season, CF Akbou won the honorary title for the first half of the national women's football championship after finishing top of the league by the ninth round.

 In 2024, CF Akbou achieved a historic national quadruple, winning for the first time in its history the Algerian Women's Championship, the Algerian Women's Cup, the Algerian Women's League Cup and the Algerian Women's Super Cup.
 It is the first of this kind for the Algerian women's football.

 For the 2024–25 season, CF Akbou retains its title of champion of Algeria.

+For the 2025–26 season, CF Akbou won the Algerian championship title for the third consecutive time.